 Although ocean freight is the most viable and most often used method of shipping internationally, as an exporter, you need to be fully aware of the demands that your goods will be subjected to.
 The main problem that you need to be prepared for is freight damage and breakage.

 Ocean freight is most often transported in containers.
 These containers may be subjected to all types of movement as they are loaded and unloaded.
 Containers may be jostled, dropped or shift unexpectedly.
-Prior to loading your freight into shipping containers, be sure that all your goods are securely packed, properly stacked and on a pallet.
+Prior to loading your freight into shipping containers, be sure that all your goods are securely packed, properly stacked and on a wooden pallet in a strong wooden crate.
 This should minimize any problems and your freight should show up in the same condition that it left your warehouse.

 Choose the Right Materials